malliina/cfn/README.md

 unless otherwise specified.

 ## Creation

+Create an ECR repository and CodeBuild project for build images using [ecr](build-images/ecr.cfn.yml).
+Push an image to the repo by running the created CodeBuild project, then proceed with creating more CloudFormation stacks below.

 Create multiple resources from one nested stack, or create the resources separately.
 Add `.cfn.yml` to the below names to find the relevant files.